mlaikhram/MAL-Music-Bot/README.md

 # MAL-Music-Bot
-Discord Bot that allows you to play MAL music trivia with friends
+Discord Bot that allows you to play MAL music trivia with friends.
+The bot will utilize Youtube's search API to find a song that best fits the song name randomly selected from each user's MAL page, and store the metadata locally in a sqlite db to allow for faster and less restricted lookups over time.

 ### How to Install
 You will need Gradle to run the Bot.
 Clone this repository, and run the following Gradle command (I use Intellij to open and run the project):